tefl/tesol certification guide (2026):

 Many teachers start with a 120-hour TEFL, gain some experience, and then decide later whether a CELTA or Level 5 course is worth the extra time and money for their goals.

-You don’t need to go straight to the most expensive option to find out if you actually enjoy teaching.
+You do not need to go straight to the most expensive option to find out if you actually enjoy teaching.

-What if I buy a TEFL course and then realise it isn’t right for me?
+What if I buy a TEFL course and then realise it is not right for me?

 Short answer:

-That’s why it’s important to check the refund policy before you enrol.
+That is why it is important to check the refund policy before you enrol.

 More detail: